Control 4.3: Site and Document Retention Management - Portal Walkthrough

 Before starting, ensure you have:

-- Retention requirements documented by regulation and content type
+- Retention requirements documented per regulation, content type, and zone

 Step 1: Document Retention Requirements